Exw27/MyWeb/content/index.md

 - I once built a [cool thing you built] just because I could.
 - I’m strangely good at [random fun skill, like "solving Rubik’s cubes"].
-- I’ve traveled to [number] countries and counting! 🌍

 ---